- What immunizations are required?

 - Request an antibody titer (blood test) for Measles, Mumps and Rubella from your primary healthcare provider or CWU Student Health Services.

-- What if I am unable to get the MMR, Meningococcal, and/or COVID-19 vaccine due to medical or religious reasons?
+- What if I am unable to get the MMR and/or Meningococcal vaccine due to medical or religious reasons?

 You must submit an Immunization Exemption Form for medical or religious reasons.
 Visit Med+Proctor to create an account.
 This service is free for all CWU students.
 You are not required to pay any fees to use Med+Proctor.
 On their website, you may come across an offer for additional services, beyond what is needed, for a $10 fee.
 You are not required to pay for, or use, any additional services from Med+Proctor.